Michael Laub: Career

 With his latest work Rolling Laub continued the disposition of intertwining film and theater on stage and conceived a play that was entirely composed out of over 200 film excerpts staged in a roughly two-hour piece.
 In 2019, it premiered at Hebbel am Ufer (HAU) Berlin and toured ImPulsTanz Festival in Vienna the same year.

 Michael Laub is founder and artistic director of the artist in residency programme The Umbrellas of Phnom Penh (TUOPP).
 From 2017-18 TUOPP was a unique structure in Phnom Penh that accommodated residencies for international artists and local creatives from different fields of practice including visual artists, video/film makers, dancers, choreographers, sound artists and designers.

 In addition to his stage-work, Laub has held several guest professorships (at the University of Giessen, the Free University Berlin, the Norwegian Theatre Academy), as well as a residency at HfG Karlsruhe in 2011.
 In 2020 he held the Valeska Gert Guestprofessorship at Free University Berlin’s MA Dance Sciences for a second time after teaching there in 2006/07.

 In 2021 he publishes Rewind Song, a book in which he remixes images and text from past works in a non-chronological order.

+Incorporating video, dance and media art in his performative work practice since the seventies, he now transferred those encounters into his first mid-length film The Post Confinement Travelogue (2023).